 This isn’t too much of a problem but, again, if you fill the backpack with a lot of gear for a long backpacking trip you’ll find it annoying to have to remove gear to access your reservoir.

 Sleeping Bag Compartment is Surprisingly Small

-All in all the Scout 3400 is a solid backpack, popular for beginner or casual backpackers.
-It might not be super fancy but for being under $100 (check this listing for the latest live prices) and having such a compilation of positive reviews behind it, it’s few downsides are hardly a reason to skip this product.
+All in all the Scout 3400 is a solid backpack, popular for a beginner or casual backpackers.
+It might not be super fancy but for being under $100 and having such a compilation of positive reviews behind it, its few downsides are hardly a reason to skip this product.